-For the Microsoft 365 connector, the Cloud application administrator role is required in order for the FlexNet Beacon to retrieve a token that allows read only access to Microsoft Graph.
-For more information, see the note below as well as: https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-adminroles.
+For the Microsoft 365 connector, the Cloud Application Administrator and Reports Reader roles are required in order for the FlexNet Beacon to retrieve a token that allows read only access to Microsoft Graph.
+For more information, see the note below as well as: https://docs.microsoft.com/en-us/azure/active-directory/users-groupsroles/directory-assign-admin-roles.